 - Downfalls: Very porous surface and will stain and etch with time and use.
 Not the best choice for a high traffic area like a kitchen, but better for a lower traffic area such as the bathrooms.
 Fairly expensive.
 Needs to be resealed regularly.

 - What is it?
-A combination of natural quartz stone and manmade resins
+A combination of natural quartz stone (one of nature's hardest minerals) and manmade resins

-- Downfalls: This one is pretty expensive and you will see some seams.
+- Downfalls: This one is pretty expensive and you will see some seams depending on your layout.

 - What is it?
 A talc-schist, which is a type of metamorphic rock.